-- (a) supplies a sample of blood taken in accordance with this Act, or causes or permits a sample to be supplied, to a person for prohibited analysis; or - (b) carries out, or causes or permits to be carried out, a prohibited analysis of a sample of blood taken in accordance with this Act; or - (c) includes, or causes or permits the inclusion of, information derived from a prohibited analysis on a DNA database. - (3) For the purposes of this section - prohibited analysis, in relation to a sample of blood, means analysis of the sample for a purpose other than a purpose for which the sample is permitted to be used under this Act.
+(a) supplies a sample of blood taken in accordance with this Act, or causes or permits a sample to be supplied, to a person for prohibited analysis; or (b) carries out, or causes or permits to be carried out, a prohibited analysis of a sample of blood taken in accordance with this Act; or (c) includes, or causes or permits the inclusion of, information derived from a prohibited analysis on a DNA database.
+(3) For the e purposes of this section - DNA A database includes - (a) a DNA database system within the meaning of the Forensic Procedures Act 2000 ; and (b) a database containing DNA data that is kept under a law of this, or any other, jurisdiction; and (c) such other database, or class of databases, as is prescribed; proh vibited analysis , in relation to a sample of blood, means analysis of the sample for a purpose other than a purpose for which the sample is permitted to be used under this Act.